atom-tm/l2df-engine/README.md

 - 2D and 2.5D games
 - fightings
 - beat 'em ups
-- platformers
-- similar genres
+- platformers and similar genres

 The backstage of this engine is an old "Little Fighter 2" game, so if you are familiar with it you can dive in very fast because `L2DF` uses similar syntax and terms.
 But if you're not there're no problem as we are going to support more syntaxes